LilSpazJoekp/explain-yourself/README.md

 ## Changes

+### 1.1.5

+- Fix an issue where the app would not respect 'Reply Duration' and 'Late Reply Duration' when set to 0 and would erroneously reject explanations.
+- Fix an issue where modmails would not be automatically archived when certain response text values were not set.

 ### 1.1.4

 - Fix an issue where if the author replies to the modmail conversation after their explanation has been accepted, they